 What quality areas do they cover?
 How long have you been using them?

+Does your Institution collect data in order to evaluate TEL/online programmes?

+Is there a strategy on the use and purpose of learning analytics within the institution?

+Does your institution consider ethical norms and government policy with respect to data protection and the privacy of students?

+Are TEL/online programmes reviewed, updated, and improved and how?

 Are there any Institutional policies, structures, processes, and resources in place to guarantee the successful teaching and learning process of students with special educational needs?